ChildsplayOSU/bogl/README.md

 You can get started with our [tutorials here](Tutorials/All.md).
 This includes a further breakdown of what Spiel is, and help to get started on your first program.

 If you want to develop on Spiel locally, please refer to our [installation page](INSTALLATION) for more details.

-### Still Curious?

-You can visit our [about page](ABOUT) to learn more about Spiel Lang, how it works, and some of the insights and design choices we made along the way.